ashedzi/rating-system/README.md

+## Using 'useState' hooks in React

-**Rating system** This is a symple attemp to create a star rating system and a toggle button for revleaving and concealing a dialog box using 'useState'hooks in react .
+**Rating system** This is a symple attempt to create a star rating system and a toggle button for revleaving and concealing a dialog box using 'useState'hooks in react .
 ---

 ## Features